php-fig/fig-standards/proposed/http.md

 Header values are represented using `HeaderValuesInterface`.
 This interface allows developers to work with headers as a string and as an array.
-This allows developers the flexibility of serialzing a header precisely as it should be sent over the wire, while still providing the convenience of working with headers that typically have a single value (e.g., Host, Content-Type, etc...) as a string.
+This allows developers the flexibility of serializing a header precisely as it should be sent over the wire, while still providing the convenience of working with headers that typically have a single value (e.g., Host, Content-Type, etc...) as a string.
 Furthermore, accessing missing elements of a